 Hospital and Outpatient Visitation Policy

-To protect our patients, families, employees and the community during the outbreak of COVID-19, we have put measures into place that restrict visiting of family, friends and community until the transmission of COVID-19 is no longer a threat.
-Skagit Regional Health has visitor restrictions in place at all Skagit Regional Health sites.
+Skagit Regional Health recognizes the importance of family and friends in a patient’s healing process.
+We also are committed to protecting our patients, families, employees and the community during the outbreak of COVID-19.
+During this time, we have put measures in place to limit visitors until the transmission of COVID-19 is no longer a threat.
 Our visitor policy is subject to change based on the prevalence of disease in our community.

-Visitors must be at least 18 years of age and must be screened for symptoms of respiratory illness (fever, new onset cough, shortness of breath or diarrhea) in addition to other screening questions, prior to entering one of our hospitals.
-Visitors are required to be masked in our facilities, including in patient rooms when staff members are present.
-Gators and bandanas are not permitted and masks must cover nose and mouth at all times.
-Visitors with symptoms will not be allowed entry.
+- If a visitor meets visitation criteria they must be screened for symptoms of respiratory illness (fever, new onset cough, shortness of breath or diarrhea) in addition to other screening questions, prior to entering one of our hospitals.

 Hospital Inpatient, Observation, Emergency Services and Family Birth

-Patients in the Emergency Department may have two (2) people accompany them and should remain at the bedside with the patient.
+- Emergency Department: Patients in the Emergency Department may have one (1) person accompany them and should remain at the bedside with the patient.
 Visitors may not come and go from ED.
+Visitors leaving the patient room will be asked to exit the facility.

-Family Birth Center patients may have two (2) healthy adult visitors.
+- Family Birth Center (FBC): FBC patients may have two (2) designated adult visitors during labor and delivery.
 One person may spend the night.
+Second person must leave two (2) hours after delivery.

 Outpatient Surgery and Procedures